Kronotsky Nature Reserve: Valley of Geysers

-Among the geysers is the Velikan (giant) Geyser, which erupts with tons of water that shoot more than 25 metres into the air during a minute-long eruption approximately every six hours or so.
+Among the geysers is the Velikan (giant) Geyser, which erupts with tons of water that shoots more than 25 meters into the air during a minute-long eruption approximately every six hours.
 At least 20 such geysers erupt on a stretch of the Geysernaya River Basin in the Valley of Geysers, along with dozens of smaller gushing vents and hundreds of hot springs.
 The largest of these geysers erupts with 60 tons of water once or twice a year.

-Kronotsky's 'Cleansing Case'
+Kronotsky's “Cleansing Case”

-Today's territory of the reserve has had the status of farmland for many years; in the 1960s and 1970s it was home to settlements and military units, oil exploration was underway and a hydroelectric power plant was being designed.
-In 2015, the reserve was the first in Russia to be included in a pilot programme to eliminate damage from economic activities.
-The state has allocated funding of 454 million roubles to the project.
+Today's territory of the reserve has had the status of farmland for many years; in the 1960s and 1970s, it was home to settlements and military units, oil exploration was underway, and a hydroelectric power plant was being designed.
+In 2015, the reserve was the first in Russia to be included in a pilot program to eliminate damage from economic activities.
+The state has allocated funding of 454 million rubles to the project.
 From February 2015 to August 2016, Alexander Ilyin was Deputy Director for Protected Areas.
-During his tenure, Vitaly Drozd's company ‘Ecologiya' received the contract to clean up the reserve's territory.
+During his tenure, Vitaly Drozd's company “Ecologiya” received the contract to clean up the reserve's territory.
 In 2016, Tikhon Shpilenok, a hereditary conservationist and son of Igor Shpilenok, head of the Bryansk Forest Reserve and renowned wildlife photographer, died of cancer at the age of 36.
-Tikhon Shpilenok found out about his diagnosis in April 2015, he had to leave the reserve for treatment and was absent from his workplace for almost all of 2016.
+Tikhon Shpilenok found out about his diagnosis in April 2015; he had to leave the reserve for treatment and was absent from his workplace for almost all of 2016.
 In March 2017, Tikhon's place as director of the reserve was taken by his brother Pyotr Shpilenok.
 In 2018, Vitaly Drozd became a defendant in a fraud case and in 2020 for embezzlement.
 As part of his cooperation with the investigation, he claimed that Tikhon Shpilenok and his colleagues had embezzled the money issued for the clean-up.
 Thanks to the deal with the investigation, Drozd received a suspended sentence instead of 10 years in prison.
 On the basis of Drozd and Ilyin's testimony, the Investigative Committee of Kamchatka initiated a criminal case against four employees of the reserve: Director of Science and Tourism Roman Korchigin, Head of the Scientific Department Darya Panicheva, Deputy Director for Financial Support Oksana Terekhova, and Deputy General Affairs Officer Nikolai Pozdnyakov.

-According to investigators, an organized criminal group from the management of the Kronotsky Nature Reserve stole 460 million roubles allocated by the state to clean it up and buried the scrap metal right on the reserve's territory.
+According to investigators, an organized criminal group from the management of the Kronotsky Nature Reserve stole 460 million rubles allocated by the state to clean it up and buried the scrap metal right on the reserve's territory.
 The prosecution requested six years in prison for Roman Korchigin, seven years for Daria Panicheva, eight years for Oksana Terekhova and four and a half years for Nikolai Pozdnyakov.